KDE/kde-builder/doc/README.md

 - Is `build-when-unchanged` disabled?
 Did you try building from a clean build directory?
-If your answer to either is "No" then try using `--refresh-build` with your next kdesrc-build run to force a clean build directory to be used.
+If your answer to either is "No" then try using `--refresh-build` with your next kde-builder run to force a clean build directory to be used.

-- If you've been running a kdesrc-build-based install for a long time then it may be time to clean out the installation directory as well, especially if you don't use the [use-clean-install][] option to run `make uninstall` as part of the install process.
-There's no kdesrc-build option to blow up your installation prefix, but it's not hard to do yourself...
+- If you've been running a kde-builder-based install for a long time then it may be time to clean out the installation directory as well, especially if you don't use the [use-clean-install][] option to run `make uninstall` as part of the install process.
+There's no kde-builder option to blow up your installation prefix, but it's not hard to do yourself...

 [use-clean-install]: https://docs.kde.org/trunk5/en/kdesrc-build/kdesrc-build/conf-options-table.html#conf-use-clean-install